Allday: 2016–2017: Speeding

-On 23 June 2016—after a delay from his new label, Wind Up Records—Allday released "Monster Truck", which was produced by Bill Nye the Science Guy, one of his frequent collaborators.
+On 23 June 2016—after a delay from his new label, Wind Up Records—Allday released "Monster Truck", which was produced by Cam Bluff, one of his frequent collaborators.
 On 15 July 2016 he released the lead single from his upcoming second album, the single was premiered on Triple J and is called "Sides" (featuring Nyne).
 He later released the single "Send Nudes" on 24 August 2016 which hit the top ten on the iTunes hip-hop charts.
 He released his fourth single of 2016 on 15 December, titled "Raceway".

-In March, Allday announced his second studio album, titled Speeding, and released a third single "In Motion", with fellow Australian producer Japanese Wallpaper.
+In March 2017, Allday announced his second studio album, titled Speeding, and released a third single "In Motion", with fellow Australian producer Japanese Wallpaper.
 The album was released on April 21, 2017.
-He toured his album Speeding around Regional Australia with Arno Faraji and Kinder as supports.
+He toured his album Speeding around regional Australia with Arno Faraji and Kinder as supports.
+In 2017, Gaynor moved to Los Angeles.

 2018–2019: Starry Night Over the Phone

 In November 2018, Allday released "Wonder Drug", the lead single from his third studio album.
 The album, titled Starry Night Over the Phone, was released on 12 July 2019, peaked at #7 in Australia; becoming his third top ten album.
-Allday mentioned in an interview with Time magazine that he got jumped for his phone one starry night, and this is why the album was so personal to him.
+Gaynor returned to Melbourne in 2019 to renew his visa, but stayed after meeting his girlfriend and due to the COVID-19 pandemic.

-2020–present: Drinking with My Smoking Friends
+2020–2023: Drinking with My Smoking Friends

 In March 2021, Allday announced the release of his fourth studio album Drinking with My Smoking Friends, released on 28 May 2021.
 The album peaked at number 13 on the ARIA Charts.

 In November 2021, Allday returned with the standalone single, "Eyes on the Prize".

 In September 2022, Allday released "Runtrack" and announced an Australian tour, commencing in November 2022.
 On 7 October 2022, Allday released Excuse Me.

+2024: The Necklace

+In February 2024, Allday released "Access", the lead single from his fifth studio album, The Necklace, scheduled for release on 2 August 2024.
+A national tour was announced on 16 May 2024, scheduled to commence the following August.